-The history of metal fabrication, alternatively known as metalworking, dates back to ancient times with the development of civilisation largely being down to the discovery and deformation of metals.
-To begin with these metals were used to build tools and weapons long before being used for the advancement of agriculture, transport and art.
+The history of metal fabrication techniques, alternatively known as metalworking, dates back to ancient times with the development of civilisation largely being down to the discovery and deformation of metals.
+To begin with, these metals were used to build tools and weapons long before being used for the advancement of agriculture, transport and art.

 Today metal fabrication is found in a wide array of industries such as construction, mining, aerospace, medical and rail, to name a few.
 Metal fabrication itself has evolved drastically, with a number of techniques being incorporated to make the process more efficient and continuously improve the quality of the end product.